 (The story of how I started watching Korean dramas.)

 In 2013 after completing high school, I came straight over to Canada to study.
 With access to drama streaming sites like Dramafever(it was great while it lasted, sad to see them end so abruptly) and Viki, I began to watch not just Korean dramas but also Chinese, Japanese and Taiwanese dramas.
-I had a whole new world in front of me and I was mesmerized by the amount of work and dedication that went into each of these productions.
-At first, I simply watched kdramas because of the actors I knew but with time I became sure of what I liked and what I did not enjoy.
+I had a whole new world in front of me.
+I was mesmerised by the amount of work and dedication that went into each of these productions.
+At first, I simply watched kdramas because of the actors I knew, but with time, I became sure of what I liked and what I did not enjoy.
 It no longer mattered to me if you were my favourite actor or actress because I am not going to sit through anything that stresses me.
 Honestly, when I watch something that does not sit well with me, I easily get irritated by how the story or characters have been portrayed.
-All the same, my favourite actor starting out was Lee Min-ho and my favourite actress was Park Shin-Hye.
+All the same, my favourite actor starting out was Lee Min-ho, and my favourite actress was Park Shin-Hye.
 Currently, I have many actresses that I really admire but my all time favourite actor is Lee Joon-gi.
 I mean the man excels in all that he does (there is no room for argument here).

 I also stumbled into the kpop world through kdramas, I remember that the first kpop group I ever listened to was Infinite.
 I discovered them through the drama High School Love On, which starred two of their members, Nam Woo-Hyun and Lee Sung-yeol.
-Over the years I have listened to numerous Korean pop groups and solo artists from various genres (indie, hip hop, folk, neo-soul, RnB, etc).
+Over the years, I have listened to numerous Korean pop groups and solo artists from various genres (indie, hip hop, folk, neo-soul, RnB, etc.).
 I also listen to some good old Korean classics.
-Basically, when it comes to music I listen to whatever I like, I do not restrict myself based on groups or favoured artists.
+Basically, when it comes to music, I listen to whatever I like, I do not restrict myself based on groups or favoured artists.

-Until my next post, take care and if you’re in Canada please try not to get swallowed in the snow.
+Until my next post, take care, and if you’re in Canada, please try not to get swallowed in the snow.